-- Whānau ora (healthy families) is a fundamental philosophy for creating strong, healthy and empowered whānau.
-A strong healthy and empowered whānau can make the most significant difference to Māori health and wellbeing. - Wai ora (healthy environments) acknowledges the importance of Māori connections to whenua as part of the environments in which we live and belong - and the significant impact this has on the health and wellbeing of individuals, whānau, hapū, iwi and Māori communities.
+- Mauri ora (healthy individuals) seeks to shift the mauri (or life force) of a person from one that is languishing to one that is flourishing. - Whānau ora (healthy families) is a fundamental philosophy for creating strong, healthy and empowered whānau.
+A strong healthy and empowered whānau can make the most significant difference to Māori health and wellbeing. - Wai ora (healthy environments) acknowledges the importance of Māori connections to whenua as part of the environments in which we live and belong and the significant impact this has on the health and wellbeing of individuals, whānau, hapū, iwi and Māori communities.

-Our commitment to Te Tiriti and priorities for hauora Māori are described in greater detail in the Hauora Māori Strategy published in parallel with this document.
+Our commitment to Te Tiriti and priorities for hauora Māori are described in greater detail in Pae Tū: Hauora Māori Strategy published in parallel with this document.